 How does the race work?

 When does the race start?
-We'll run a coxes briefing at 0900 on Saturday morning, all coxes should attend.
 The first boat starts at 1000 with each boat starting at 1 minute intervals after that.

 How do I find out my start time?
-Shortly after race entries close we'll email all named contacts with full details of the race including the start order and your corresponding time.
+On the 11th of September we will email all named contacts with full details of the race including the start order and your corresponding time.

 Where do we launch and recover from?
 Crews will launch at Sandpoint Marina in Dumbarton.
 This is a full facility small marina with a slipway and travel hoist.
 Boats will be recovered at Kelvin Harbour Slipway, by the Riverside Museum in Glasgow and is the Clydebuilt Festival site.